equinor/pycmake/README.md

 ## Technicalities

 This repo contains two files of interest.
-The `CMakeLists.txt` loads the more interesting file `pycmake.cmake`, and then provides some use cases.
+The `CMakeLists.txt` loads the more interesting file `FindPythonModule.cmake`, and then provides some use cases.
-`pycmake.cmake` contains two macros, one main and one auxilliary:
+`FindPythonModule.cmake` contains two macros, one main and one auxilliary:

 * `macro( python_module_version module )`
 * `macro( python_module module version )` &mdash; this is the interface